ASAOddball1/Java-to-MLCE-Texture-Pack-Converter/README.md

 | `brown_thing_3.png` | MLCE-exclusive brown UI element variant 3 |

 When you run Auto-Sync, add the folder containing these files as part of your library and they will be matched automatically.

 ---

+## Known Limitations

+### Particles Sheet
+The particles JSON mapping file is **not yet available**.
+The Particles tab is present in the tool but cannot be used to generate a sheet until the mapping file is added in a future update.

+### Bed Textures
+Bed textures **do not convert automatically** and will need to be handled manually.
+Modern Java Edition resource packs store bed textures as full 3D model skin sheets (e.g. `red_bed.png`, `white_bed.png`) split across the head and foot of the bed as separate files.
+MLCE instead expects each bed face — top, side, and end for both the head and foot sections — as individual 16×16 tiles placed directly on the items sheet.

+Because the layouts are fundamentally different, Auto-Sync cannot extract and remap these correctly from a Java pack.
+You will need to either:
+- **Create your own** bed face tiles manually by cropping and adapting the faces from your Java pack's bed texture
+- **Find pre-made** MLCE-format bed tiles that match your pack's style

+This is a known issue and proper automatic bed conversion is planned for a future update.

+---